Sky News Breakfast

-Sky News Breakfast is a British breakfast television program that airs Saturday and Bank Holidays from 6–10am and Sunday from 6–8.30am on Sky News.
+Sky News Breakfast is a British breakfast television programme that aired Monday- Saturday and Bank Holidays from 6–10am and Sunday from 6–8.30am on Sky News.
 The show launched on Friday, 18 October 2019 as the replacement for long-running breakfast show Sunrise.

-Anna Jones is the programmes main presenter.
-Anna also hosts the Friday morning breakfast programme on the channel, Friday programmes are broadcast from Westminster rather than Osterley and use the same format as the Monday-Thursday programmes.
+As of June 2024, Wilfred Frost, Leah Boleto and Anna Jones were the programme's regular main presenters, with Mhari Aurora the programme's regular political correspondent.
+Sports presenter Jacqui Beltrao co-presented from Friday to Sunday.
+Most programmes were broadcast from Westminster rather than Osterley.

+The show was previously presented by Kay Burley, until her exit from Sky News in early 2025.

 The show was one of Sky's final double headed formats - the other being Sky News Today - and was presented by Stephen Dixon and Gillian Joseph from Sky Centre in Osterley until January 2021.

+The programme was replaced by Mornings with Ridge and Frost from Monday, 3 November 2025; presented by Sophy Ridge and Wilfred Frost.

 History

 Sky News announced on 23 September 2019 that they were introducing two new breakfast shows to replace Sunrise.
 Alongside the announcement of Kay Burley, Sky News also announced "a slightly more relaxed style to kick off the weekend" in the form of Sky News Breakfast with Stephen Dixon and Gillian Joseph.

 It aired for the first time on Friday, 18 October 2019.
 The show has a hard-news focus however is slightly more relaxed, containing human-interest stories, in comparison to the weekday format.

 The show initially ran from Friday-Sunday however in September 2020, it became weekends only when a relaunched Kay Burley began broadcasting five days a week.
 At the same time, Sky News @ Breakfast was renamed Sky News Breakfast, with Sky dropping the @ from both breakfast shows.

 By November 2021, there was no regular presenter for the programme, as Dixon left Sky News and Joseph moved to present Sky News at Ten at weekends.
-Jacquie Beltrao presents sport on the programme.
+Jacquie Beltrao presented sport on the programme.
 In December 2021, the then-presenter of Early Rundown Niall Paterson was announced as the show's permanent host, starting in early 2022.
-However this changed once again later that same year with Anna Jones becoming the shows main presenter.
+However this changed once again later that same year with Anna Jones becoming the shows main presenter from Fridays to Sundays.

+After Burley's departure in 2025, various presenters anchored the programme, including Wilfred Frost, Leah Boleto, Matt Barbet, and Kamali Melbourne.

+On Monday, 3 November 2025, the programme was replaced by Mornings with Ridge and Frost, presented by Sophy Ridge and Wilfred Frost.